-STEPHANIE RHODES RUSSELL is currently in her first season as Conducting Fellow with the Fort Worth Symphony Orchestra and appears regularly with the ensemble leading education, family, and community concerts while serving as cover conductor for the symphonic subscription series.
+STEPHANIE RHODES RUSSELL recently completed a residency as Conducting Fellow with the Fort Worth Symphony Orchestra where she appeared regularly with the ensemble leading education, family, and community concerts while serving as cover conductor for the symphonic subscription series.
 She is the recipient of a 2019 Solti Foundation U.S. Career Assistance Award, designed to aid outstanding young conductors in developing their talents and careers.

 "The musical aspect of the production was excellent...with